SwarmUS/SwarmUS-doc/docs/sections/hardware/hiveboard-ui.md

 LED that can be set in the Buzz script via `ui.set_led(x)`.
 Use this to know the state of you application for easier debugging.
 You can get more information in the [led blink user guide](../user-guide/basic-examples/led-flash-buzz.md).
 The complete API documentation can be found [here](https://swarmus.github.io/HiveMind/namespaceBittyBuzzUIFunctions.html#details).

-> The `User` and `BBVM` 7 segments are inverted between the first version of the HiveBoard and the ROS build.

 ### LED `3.3V`

 Is on if the 3.3V power supply is working properly.
 Check the power requirements if it's not on.